 We took advantage of the winter break to make improvements, repairs and receive visitors in ever-better conditions!
 Of course, we made sure to preserve the hillside, the surrounding woods and the original cave.My Tickets

-Obviously, visitors come for the unmissable core elements which make the new “Lascaux II: In-depth Visit”, so successful:
+Obviously, visitors come for the unmissable core elements which make the new “Lascaux II: classic tour, so successful:

-- A visit lasting 1h15 with a walk through the woods to see the entrance of the original cave.
+- A visit lasting 1h close to the original cave.

-- An in-depth 30-minute visit of the Hall of Bulls and the Axial Gallery allow for a very detailed description and time to talk about cave art in considerable depth.
+- An in-depth 30-minute visit of the Hall of Bulls and the Axial Gallery allow for a detailed description and time to talk about cave art in depth.